 Question: Do users like what they see?

-Metric: Bounce Rate
+Metric: Bounce Rate OR Engagement Rate

 You want your bounce rate to be low.
 If your bounce rate is at 100% that means every single person that visited the website immediately left.
 Meaning, it wasn’t a good fit for their needs.

 In Universal Analytics this can be found under Audience > Overview.
 In GA4, there isn’t a bounce rate metric, instead GA4 shows the engagement rate.
 (Engagement rate is new for GA4 and isn’t in Universal Analytics.)
 Engagement rate is essentially the opposite of bounce rate.
 Instead of showing how often people left, it shows how often they engaged.
 Unlike bounce rate, you want engagement rate to be high.
 You can view engagement rate under Acquisition > User acquisition.